 The SAT test is a 3-hour standardized test evaluating a student’s mastery of high-school math, reading comprehension, and writing and grammar skills.

-The test is broken into four timed multiple-choice sections: Reading, Writing and Language, Math Without Calculator (you cannot use a calculator during this section), Math With Calculator (you can use an approved calculator during this section), and an optional Essay section.
+The test is broken into four timed multiple-choice sections: Reading, Writing and Language, Math Without Calculator (you cannot use a calculator during this section), and Math With Calculator (you can use an approved calculator during this section).
 You take the test on paper (you can write on it!) and record your answers on a bubble sheet/scantron.

 The SAT is scored out of 1600 points.
 The Math section is scored out of 800 and the scores of the Reading and Writing and Language are combined for one score out of 800.
 Adding the two scores together creates a composite score of up to 1600.
 No points are deducted for wrong answers.